LuaFurtado/techtonica-assignments/portfolio-project/README.md

 This is my personal portfolio page that I built during the Techtonica program.
 My goal for this project was to practice **HTML**, **CSS**, **responsive design**, and a little bit of **JavaScript**.

-I also wanted a page that actually represents me — something clean, simple, and easy to read on any device.

 ---

 ## 📸 **Screenshots**